 How it works

-The 3-D printer nozzles will dispense “bio ink,” which are composed in human cells.
-The ink will then forms layers on a flat hydrogel surface, finally the cells will bond together to create the skin tissue forms.
+The 3-D printer nozzles will dispense “bio-ink,” which is composed of human cells.
+The ink will then forms layers on a flat hydrogel surface, finally, the cells will bond together to create the skin tissue forms.
 Organovo has even created blood vessels and organs using this technology.

 With 3-D printing, L’Oréal is betting on a faster and more efficient process, and Organovois also in a good position to use the rights of the skin models for medical purposes and drug testing.
 This technological advance will definitely interest many other companies from the cosmetics sector or even medical and pharmaceutical.
 Alongside reducing the need for animal testing, this would allow development to human testing far more quickly.

-Given how animal testing has been seen with China and its examination processes, 3D printing would not only bypass the testing problems but also greatly reduce its costs (for a comprehensive 3D printing information it’s over there
+Given how animal testing has been seen with China and its examination processes, 3D printing would not only bypass the testing problems but also greatly reduce its costs.

-More information about cosmetics in China here for how to import your cosmetics in China, here for social media in China for cosmetics and there for an assessment of this year’s cosmetics market in China.
+More information about cosmetics in China here for how to import your cosmetics in China, here for social media in China for cosmetics, and here for a better understanding of China’s cosmetics and beauty market as well as how to sell and promote your brand there.